Dan7945/Dan7945/README.md

 - 👋 Hi, I’m @Dan7945
-- 👀 I’m interested in C/C++ development
+- 👀 I’m interested in C/C++ and Java development
 - 🌱 I’m currently learning C/C++
 - 💞️ I’m looking to collaborate on projects that accept begginers.
 - 📫 How to reach me daniel.0712020@gmail.com